-Authorize the Office of Strategic Initiatives (OSI) to enter into a SOLE SOURCE contract with Community Action Program Belknap-Merrimack Counties, Inc. (VC #177203), Concord, NH, in the amount of \$117,919.00 to supplement the Agency's Weatherization Assistance Program (WAP), effective July 1, 2018, through June 30, 2019, upon approval of Governor and Executive Council.
-100% Federal Funds.
-(LIHEAP-US DHHS)
+1) Authorize the Office of Strategic initiatives (OSI) to enter into a SOLE SOURCE contract with Community Action Program Belknap-Merrimack Counties, Inc. (VC #177203), Concord, NH in the amount of \$185,302.00 for the repair or replacement of malfunctioning heating systems in low-income households receiving weatherization services, effective July 1, 2018 through June 30, 2019, upon approval of Governor and Executive Council.
+100% Federal Funds (US DHHS/LIHEAP).